 With regards to the latter, a good technician will also spot any holes in your fire risk assessment and advise you on how to proceed safely.
 This may involve commissioning a new assessment.
 Remember, as the responsible person, you could be left carrying the can if something were to go wrong.

 In addition to a fire extinguisher being sited incorrectly, we often see them being used to prop open doors or in other ways which are inappropriate.
 Day to day, employees can grow careless in their regard for this essential piece of kit and end up treating it as part of the furniture.

-4. Are all your fire extinguishers fit for purpose?
+4. All your fire extinguishers are fit for purpose

 Extinguishing a fire effectively depends on the type of fire extinguisher you’re using and the class of fire it’s intended for.
 For in-depth information on fire types, read this blog which covers everything you’ll need to know.